misterfresh/mapbox-animation/README.md

 ## Live Demo
-[Mapbox animation live demo](http://misterfresh.github.io/mapbox-animation/)
+[Mapbox animation live demo](http://misterfresh.github.io/mapbox-animation/) The code of the demo is in the "example" folder.

 ## Mapbox-gl extension
 This module is mapbox-gl, extended with a new "animate" method for GeoJSON sources.